cagau/nlfem/README.rst

       python3 setup.py build --force install

-    The ``--force`` option is required if you change code outside of ``nlcfem.pyx``.
+    The ``--force`` option is required if you change code outside of ``nlfem.pyx``.
 It might happen that recompilation or translation is skipped because Cython assumes that there have been no changes.